 Quality: The secret ingredient of Roman cuisine

-I live in Rome and I simply adore Roman cuisine.
-“Simple and less is more”.
-I think this perfectly sums up what our local dishes are all about.
-We use few, simple ingredients when preparing the traditional recipes.
-Amatriciana (tomato sauce, guanciale, pecorino), Cacio e Pepe (pecorino, salt, pepper), Carbonara (egg, guanciale, pecorino), Saltimbocca (meat, prosciutto, sage).
-I could go on and on.
-The point is that with such few ingredients, quality is what makes the difference.
-So paying attention to what you buy, where it comes from, how it has been grown or raised turns out to be the most important “ingredient” itself.
-Thank you Maria, Luigi, Antonio, Carlo and Gianni for your hard work.
+We live in Rome and adore Roman cuisine.
+Italian food is always about ‘less is more’ and this perfectly sums up what our local dishes in Rome are all about.
+We use a few, simple, ingredients when preparing the traditional recipes.
+Amatriciana (tomato sauce, guanciale, pecorino), Cacio e Pepe (pecorino, black pepper), Carbonara (egg, guanciale, pecorino), Saltimbocca (veal, prosciutto, sage) are some of the most important dishes in Roman cuisine and use relatively few ingredients.
+So paying attention to what you buy, where it comes from, how it has been grown or raised turns out to be the most important ‘ingredient’ itself.

 Cooking as Romans do

 Most Italians grow up learning to cook with their mamma and grandmother and there is a rich culinary history that is passed down through the generations.
 A staple skill in the Italian kitchen is to be able to make fresh pasta from scratch which can then be made into perfect fettuccine, ravioli or lasagne.
 Many recipes are vague, with approximate measurements for weights and times (a handful of…. a pinch of… etc).
 This is because people learned to cook by watching and eating so know the amounts, flavors, and textures they are looking for simply by looking and tasting.
 The best way to cook Italian food is to use your instincts and senses.
 But if you’re looking for a great Roman cuisine cookbook, you can use one that we love: I Heart Rome, Recipes and Stories from the Eternal City.